 The Policy will be made available to all staff members.
 Where necessary, the method of communication will take into account the relevant and specific needs of the individual.

-PERSON IN CONTROL (PIC)
+PERSON IN CONTROL (PIC) To be completed by each site

-The PIC for St Catherine's Pippa Warner
+The PIC for St Catherine's is Pippa Warner

 FIRE MARSHALS